Inheritance is the capability of one class to derive or inherit the properties from another class. The benefits of inheritance are:

 Base1 Base2 Derived Geek1 True E101

-3. Multilevel inheritance: When we have child and grand child relationship.
+3. Multilevel inheritance: When we have a child and grandchild relationship.

 Geek1 23 Noida